 personal, privacy or property rights they tend to restrict public access to these

 resources.
-Furthermore, resources created in research contexts are usually designed for
+Furthermore, resources created in research contexts are usually designed

 specific purposes such as the analysis of specific linguistic phenomena.
-The resource itself is
+The resource

 mostly not visible, because research publications discuss the phenomena and their